E-commerce

 What is e-commerce?

 E-commerce stands for electronic commerce.
 It is the buying and selling of goods or services over the Internet.
-From online shops and online marketplaces to social commerce through platforms such as Instagram or TikTok, e-commerce has become an integral part of our economy.
+From online shops and online marketplaces to social commerce through platforms like Instagram or TikTok, e-commerce has become an integral part of our economy.
 More and more companies are opting for a digital strategy to offer their products worldwide.

 The meaning of e-commerce is simple: it encompasses all commercial transactions that take place digitally.